jaymcgavren/jaymcgavren.github.io/_posts/2025-08-05-macos-app-keyboard-shortcuts.markdown

 ## All Applications

 * "Show Help menu": Leave it activated and at its default of `Cmd-Shift-/` (a.k.a. `Cmd-?`).
 Incredibly powerful, because the menu opens with the "Search" box focused.
 This gives you a Spotlight-like search of the menus in every application, and lets you activate even menu items that have no keyboard shortcut without using the mouse.
 (Give it a try; I promise you'll be hooked!)
-* "Minimize": Seems like this is redundant with the entry in the "Windows" section?!
+* "Minimize": Seems like this is redundant with the entry of the same name in the "Windows" sidebar section?!
 Remap it to something out-of-the-way like `Ctrl-Opt-Shift-Cmd-m` so that it's effectively disabled.

 ## Google Chrome